wybieralski/DateMe/README.md

 # DateMe
 -Dating app written with Flutter ( framework for creating apps for iOS and Android )
-# firefirefire

--_Indywidualny projekt programistyczny_
-A new Flutter project.

 ----
 ## Getting Started

 Główne założenia projektu:
-- Stworzenie bazy danych dla użytkowników i na ich pliki?
-- Możliwość wyszukiwania użytkowników ( opcjonalnie z informacją o odległości)
-- Ładny, przejrzysty interfejs użytkownika
-- Możliwość instalacji zarówno na Androida jak i iOSa -
+- Database for users and their photos (firebase)
+- Search for users nearby
+- Nice and clear GI
+- Works both on Android and iOS
 ----
 -
--Użyty framework / biblioteki:
+### Technologies
-- Flutter
+- Flutter (Dart)
 - Firebase
 ----